-The ovaries, which are approximately the size and shape of an almond, are located in a woman's uterus, one on each side.
+The ovaries, which are approximately the size and shape of an almond, are located in a woman's lower abdomen, one on each side of the uterus.
 The ovaries have two main functions: producing hormones (including estrogen and progesterone) and releasing an egg each month for fertilization.

 Ovarian torsion usually occurs on just one side and can cause sudden, intense pain and vomiting.
 It can also cause an infection (peritonitis) in the abdominal cavity.
 The majority of ovarian torsion cases affect women of reproductive age, but girls can have the condition as well.